Kristy Grass, MFT

 Counseling Children in American Fork, UT

-As a Marriage and Family Therapist Intern, Kristy is invested in facilitating healthy relationships in families, children, and individuals.
+As a Marriage and Family Therapist, Kristy is invested in facilitating healthy relationships in families, children, and individuals.

 Kristy grew up in Utah County in a family with nine children.
 In her own family and culture, she saw many struggling with feelings of shame, guilt, depression, and anxiety.
 She noticed that sometimes those feelings would get in the way of having healthy relationships; she wanted to help!